revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <details><summary><b> Show Answer</b></summary>

  - Stream API is a collection of objects which can be processed to get the desired result.
-  - Example: If we want to filter the movies released in 2022 from the movie database.
+Example: If we want to filter the movies released in
+   2022 from the movie database.
+ - A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
+   The features of Java stream are –
+   - A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.
+   - Streams don’t change the original data structure, they only provide the result as per the pipelined methods.
+   - Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
+     Terminal operations mark the end of the stream and return the result.

   </details>